New Student Information

-Once you’ve been officially accepted, check your NCC student email account for information about attending an upcoming Advisement and Registration Session.
-Reserve a spot in a session as soon as possible so you can create your class schedule for your first semester.*
+Once you’ve been officially accepted, check your NCC student email account for information about Advisement and Registration.*

 Academic advisement is an important part of achieving success as a college student.
-During this first Advisement and Registration session, you’ll learn more about your program of study, information essential to getting a good start at NCC, and how to register for classes.
+During Advisement and Registration, you’ll learn more about your program of study, information essential to getting a good start at NCC, and how to register for classes.
 In a one-on-one meeting with an advisor, you’ll discuss which courses are the best options for your first semester so you can put your new registration know-how to use.

 Be prepared!
-Before your advisement session, review the "New Student Advisement and Registration Guide", your degree program requirements and special opportunities for new students, all described below.
+Review the "New Student Advisement and Registration Guide", your degree program requirements and special opportunities for new students, all described below.

 *Note to late applicants: The advisement process may change and new information will be communicated to you in other ways as the start of the semester approaches.

 The Advisement and Registration Guide for the New Student is distributed to all new students at their first Advisement and Registration at NCC.
 You'll find it helpful to review the guide before meeting with an advisor.

 - important information about the initial advisement and registration process

 - details about what happens between registration and the start of the semester

 - helpful recommendations for becoming a successful student at NCC